OPEC chief defends oil and gas investments in Africa | Headlines

 OPEC chief defends oil and gas investments in Africa

-"It would be a tragedy of unimaginable proportions if despite billions of dollars being poured into investments for these resources (oil and gas in Africa) these went west as stranded assets," he told an energy conference in the Nigerian capital Abuja, appearing by video link.
+Describing the oil industry as "under siege" by climate change activists who he said had "seized the momentum" to dictate the terms and pace of the energy transition, Barkindo said Africa's development needs were being overlooked.
+"It would be a tragedy of unimaginable proportions if despite billions of dollars being poured into investments for these resources (oil and gas in Africa), these went west as stranded assets," he told an energy conference in the Nigerian capital Abuja, appearing by video link.

+"The environmental aspect of ESG (environmental, social and corporate governance) is perhaps outweighing the need to address the social and development issues," he said.
+Barkindo said Africa accounted for less than 3% of global carbon emissions, and that close to 600 million Africans had no access to electricity.

+"Any talk of the oil and gas industries being consigned to the past and of the need to halt new investments in oil and gas is misguided," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)